 There’s no one single answer – burnout can feel different for everyone.
 You may be bored with your walk, or you feel sore after you get your steps in.
 It could be missing your step goal is becoming frustrating, or you might just simply feel unhappy when you’re going on your walks.
 These are all common burnout signs that affect everyone, and there’s a way to work through it without losing all the progress you’ve made.

-Reason: Soreness or Injury
+Cause #2: Soreness or Injury

 If you’re feeling burned out from your walking routine, try getting in touch with your body.
 Ask yourself these questions: